jaimade/watch-docs/README.md

 # docwatch

-File scanner and content extractor for analyzing codebases.
-Categorizes files, extracts structured information from code and documentation.
+Documentation decay detection for codebases.
+Scans code and documentation files, builds a relationship graph, and identifies coverage gaps and stale references.

 ## Installation